input-output-hk/partner-chains/docs/user-guides/chain-builder.md

 The wizard displays the contents of `chain_parameters` and `initial_permissioned_candidates` from the `partner-chains-cli-chain-config.json` file.
 You can manually modify these values before running this wizard.

-The chain specification file `chain-spec.json` will be created using these values.
+The wizard creates the chain specification file `chain-spec.json` using these values.

 The wizard informs you of the full path to the `chain-spec.json` file.
 You can now distribute this file to block production committee candidates.